 Curriculum & Approach

-- Physical education classes are held once a week with the PE teacher.
+- Physical education classes held once a week with the PE teacher.

-- Music program for the ELC1 and ELC2 classes are conducted once a week with the music teacher.
+- The music program held once a week with the music teacher.

 In our approach we place particular value on:

-Space - Ample space for the children to leave unfinished work, to be continued the next day; space which inspires the children to work; space that fosters natural light, harmonious colors; space for comfortable, child-sized areas
+Space - Space for the children to leave unfinished work to be continued the next day; space which inspires the children to learn; space that fosters natural light, harmonious colors; space for comfortable, child-sized areas and aesthetics

-Climate - A classroom atmosphere reflecting adult encouragement and acceptance of mistakes, risk-taking, along with certain amounts of mess, noise, and freedom
+Climate - A classroom atmosphere reflecting adult encouragement, respect and acceptance of mistakes, risk-taking, along with certain amounts of mess, noise, and freedom

 Our approach also takes into account the following principles: